raverpay/Raverpay/md/local-testing-with-ngrok.md

 **Expected response:**

 ```
-Welcome to MularPay API 🇳🇬
+Welcome to RaverPay API 🇳🇬
 ```

 ✅ If you see this, server is running correctly!